InnerDespair/proj1-AlannaFlynnv1/src/readme.md

 Alanna Flynn

-Run Instructions: Just hit run then check example.txt
+Run Instructions: Just hit run then check the MySQL Database.

-Description: When Run it saves all the current data that the form has received.
+Description: Uses MySQL to create or update a database to store the entries retrieved from the website that hosts the API.
+It will also save all the retrieved data from the API into a document.

 Known Issues: N/A

+Missing: Test Methods